Proglang-Uni-Freiburg/minirust/README.md

 ### Terms

 #### Top Level
 At the top level only few terms are allowed.
-The order in which top level terms are written _does not_ matter, while inside a top level function the language is purely functional and order does matter.
-Besides that name duplications (in both types and functions) are not allowed.
+Further name duplications (in between both types and functions) are not allowed.

 ##### Type Definition
 Type definitions are only allowed at top level.